 So without further ado, let's talk about the nuances of the keto diet in an uncomplicated and evidence-based way.
 We also discuss the possible health benefits and side-effects you can expect, and how to get started with it.
-In other words: a detailed keto guide for beginners!
+In other words: a guide focused on a keto diet for beginners!

 The origin and aim of the keto diet

 Did you know that a keto diet was originally developed in the 1920s as a medical treatment to (1) ?
 Therefore, we could actually say: the diet is brought back by popular demand!
 Now, the word is slowly spreading from countries like the United Kingdom and America to European countries like The Netherlands.
 And not just for therapeutical reasons …

 A keto diet is short for a ketogenic diet, and focuses on a very low-carb high-fat (LCHF) way of eating.
 With regard to the type of foods to include, this diet shares similarities with the Dr. Atkins (2) other low-carb diets, and paleo diets (3).
 However, there’s one profound difference between these and a ketogenic approach: its main goal.
 A ketogenic diets main goal is to put the body in a constant metabolic state in which it primarily relies on fat for energy instead of on carbohydrates.
 This may sound confusing....
 Carbohydrates are the most efficient source of energy right?
 At least, that’s what we have always been told.

 To give an answer to this question, we have to take a look at how carbohydrates are burned for fuel and how fats are burned for fuel.

 Are carbohydrates the most efficient source of energy?